I used to think, as a little girl, that you make friends and those friends will stay with you forever.

 Just like for a child changing schools leads to making some new friends and growing apart from other older friends, deciding on a conscious direction in which you’d like to go in your life is going to result in losing some people.
 You break up your routine.
 You start fresh with some new habits.
 You introduce new ways of thinking into your life.
 And not all your old friends are going to be comfortable with that.

-But I’m hoping you see already that… that’s ok.
+But I’m hoping you see already that… sometimes leaving people behind as we grow is essential.

 It’s scary to think of uprooting your life and changing direction and deciding to go after your dreams (even if, or especially if no one around you is doing the thing you want to be doing).
 It’s scary to fear in that moment that you might end up going at it alone, like you’re the only person in the world experiencing this transition, not knowing what’s on the other side.
 So it’s easy to try to stick around to your old ways, try to stay best friends with all your best friends from different eras.